-- The Child's welfare is, and must always be, the paramount consideration - All CYP have a right to be protected from abuse regardless of their age, gender, gender reassignment, sexual orientation, marital status or civil partnership, racial origin, faith, ability or disability, pregnancy and maternity - All suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately - Working in partnership with other organisations, CYP and their parents and carers is essential
+- The child's welfare is, and must always be, the paramount consideration; - All CYP have a right to be protected from abuse regardless of their age, gender, gender reassignment, sexual orientation, marital status or civil partnership, racial origin, faith, ability or disability, pregnancy and maternity; - All suspicions and allegations of abuse will be taken seriously and responded to swiftly and appropriately; - Working in partnership with other organisations, CYP and their parents and carers is essential.

-The Association is committed to working in partnership with Local Authority Safeguarding Partners and the Police, Children's Social Care and the Disclosure and Barring Service (DBS) in accordance with their procedures.
-This is essential to enable these organisations to carry out their statutory duties to investigate concerns and protect CYP.
+The WCFA is committed to working in partnership with the Police, Children's Social Care, Local Safeguarding Children's Boards (LSCB) and the disclosure and barring service (DBS) in accordance with their procedures.
+This is essential to enable these organisations to carry out their statutory duties to investigate concerns and protect all CYP.

-The Association's Safeguarding Children Policy is in response to Government legislation and guidance, developed to safeguard the welfare and development of CYP.
+The WCFA Safeguarding Children Policy is in response to Government legislation and guidance, developed to safeguard the welfare and development of CYP.

-Clubs and Leagues with youth teams must appoint a Welfare Officer in line with The Association affiliation requirements.
-A Club's Welfare Officer must sit on the management committee of that Club.
+Clubs and leagues with youth teams must appoint a Welfare Officer in line with FA affiliation requirements.
 All League and Club Welfare Officers are expected to abide by the Code of Conduct for volunteer Welfare Officers.